anshsarkar/vllm-ltr-sched/README.md

 All outputs go to `rep/final_results/benchmarks/results/plots_for_paper/`.

+## Training a New Predictor

+The framework supports two predictor types, both using OPT-125M as the backbone.
+Trainers are in `vllm-ltr/train/`:

+- **`trainer.py`** trains uniform-width classifiers.
+The `--label-group-size` flag controls bucket width (e.g., 100 gives ~82 classes, 10 gives ~820 classes).
+- **`trainer_percentile.py`** trains percentile-balanced classifiers.
+The `--num-classes` flag controls the number of buckets.

+Training data (JSONL traces with prompt and output length) is downloaded by `scripts/download_data.sh`.
+See `rep/final_results/training/scripts/train_all.sh` for complete training examples.

+Both trainers save checkpoints and a `usage_config.json` to `vllm-ltr/train/MODEL/results/<run-id>/`.
+To benchmark a trained model, launch the vLLM server with `--schedule-type <name> --prefill-predictor-model-config <path-to-usage_config.json>`, then run the benchmark client.
+See `vllm-ltr/benchmarks/bench-final-lmsys-mruns.sh` for full server and client command examples.

 ## Citations

 This repository is a reproducibility study.
 The citation below is for the **original work** by Fu et al., whose artifact we consume and extend.